daisy/pipeline/src/_wiki/Contribute/Developer-Guide/Releasing.md

   and reduced to a minimum.

-* Version numbering of bundles should be done according to the versioning rules of OSGi a.k.a. [semantic versioning](semver).
+* Version numbering of bundles should be done according to the versioning rules of OSGi a.k.a. [semantic versioning][semver].
 Note that the "API" of a bundle is not always strictly defined (e.g. in case of public XSLT, XProc or CSS code) so there is a bit of room for interpretation.
 As an exception to this rule, the version